ChaithanyaKrishna28/AppointmentScheduler/README.md

 ## Credits

+## Credits

-This project was created by [Your Name] as part of [Course/Project/Personal Development].
+This project was created by [Chaithanya Krishna](https://github.com/ChaithanyaKrishna28).
 Feel free to contribute by submitting bug fixes or enhancements via pull requests.

 ## License